PoC-dev/cisco-erfassung/linux/README.md

 **Note:** Git support seems to misbehave in strange ways and is currently considered broken.
 Help in tracking down the issue is highly welcome!

-This Perl script has been tested under Linux only, because it has quite some module dependencies.
-In theory, it should be possible to install the necessary modules and run the script in PASE on IBM i.
+This Perl script has been tested under Linux only, because it has quite some module dependencies, and my machine is too old and slow to make serious use of PASE.
+In theory, it should be possible to install perl along with the necessary modules and run the script in PASE on IBM i.

 **Note:** The script assumes a configured and functioning ODBC connection to the AS/400 machine.
 Setup of this is beyond the scope of this document.